franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 - in commit [1c8b3b5]((https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/1c8b3b515f4128b4a561c20a929516556fecf323)), the flush, stall and forward function in hazard control unit is added to the pipelined version.

-- in file[HazardUnit.sv](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/Pipelined_F1/rtl/HazardUnit.sv), my design of the hazard unit in shown.
+- in file [HazardUnit.sv](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/Pipelined_F1/rtl/HazardUnit.sv), my design of the `hazard unit` in shown.
 Hazard unit deal with 3 situations that leads to error output in pipelined processor.

 -  1. Data hazards by redirecting data from one pipeline stage to a previous stage.
 Instead of waiting for an intermediate result to go all the way through the pipeline to be written back to a register, the result is forwarded directly to an earlier stage where it is needed.
 To deal with this `forwarding` is used.
 For instance, if an instruction writes a value to a register that the next instruction immediately needs, the hazard unit can forward this value directly from the write-back stage to the input of the execution stage of the subsequent instruction.
 This reduces or eliminates the need for stalls in many cases.